c0decaps/youtube_subscriber/README.md

 https://www.youtube.com/channel/ID?sub_confirmation=1
 ```
 where ID corresponds to the channels ID, which is inserted in that URL when iterating through the channels in the list

+### TODO:
+  * as exporting ones subscriptions to a file is not available anymore a new way has to been found to get the list of subscriptions.
+The url provided still leads to a list of all channels subscribed to so one could get the html and parse the channels out of there but there probably exists a nicer method